-For this exhibition area, the original setup of the room was changed, to create a dark and lightless environment, the walls were painted black and every light source was covered with black cloths envelop the audience and enrich the overall experience.
-The mirrored effect was achieved by using a layer of reflective adhesive on half the floor of the main space.
+For this exhibition area, the original setup of the room was changed, to create a dark and lightless environment, the walls were painted black and every light source was covered with black cloths

 Three PTDZ1200E projectors were installed on two trusses fixed on the lintels.
 A visual was designed to cover two walls of the room with a surface area of 21 by 4 meters.
-The audio configuration features two stereo cases placed at the corners of the wall to